Yuriy Platonov (psychologist): Biography

-Yuriy Platonov was born on July 19, 1945 in Crimean Region, USSR.
-After graduating from the Faculty of Psychology of Leningrad State University in 1975 he continued to work at the University as a lecturer and head of the department.
-In 1992 by the initiative of Professor Platonov the City Administration of Saint Petersburg issued decree on establishing a new higher education institution, oriented at providing training in psychological and social work, which later became St. Petersburg State Institute of Psychology and Social Work.
-Professor Platonov has since remained its rector.
+Platonov was born on July 19, 1945, in Crimean Region, USSR.
+After graduating from the faculty of psychology of Leningrad State University in 1975 he continued to work at the university as a lecturer and head of the department.
+In 1992, by the initiative of Platonov, the City Administration of Saint Petersburg issued decree on establishing a new higher education institution, oriented at providing training in psychological and social work, which later became St. Petersburg State Institute of Psychology and Social Work.
+Platonov has since remained its rector.